The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Introduction

-for suitable values of $C_1,C_2 >0$, see \cite{anasigal,halfspace, lennard}.
+for suitable values of $C_1(\alpha),C_2(\alpha) >0$ in the chosen units system, see \cite{halfspace, anasigal,lennard}.
 This description neglects, however, the retardation effects given by the interference with the quantum fluctuations of the field.
 If we take in consideration the fact that the electromagnetic field propagates at the speed of light (which is finite) the interaction is retarded.
-The behavior in \eqref{intro:decayQM} holds, indeed, up to a distance $L$ of approximately $100$ Bohr radii.
+The behavior in \eqref{intro:decayQM} holds, indeed, up to a distance of approximately $10$ Bohr radii.
 At this distance, the information about the first atom's electron motion reaches the second interface in a time that is comparable with the average circulation time of the electron.
 This breaks the correlation between the two objects and weakens the interaction \cite{koppen}.
 This effect was studied and formalized in 1948 by Casimir and Polder \cite{cp}, from which the phenomenon took its name.
 By perturbation theory techniques they showed how, for the cases of the two atoms and the atom plus the wall, the behavior of the interaction energy with quantum fields, now denoted by $W^{\text{QFT}}_L$, is

-for suitable $D_1, D_2 >0$ and a distance $L>1$ large enough.
-Despite being a remarkable result of quantum field theory, the theoretical work of Casimir and Polder is not mathematical rigorous, mainly because they calculated only the first terms of the perturbative expansions of the interaction energy.
+for suitable $D_1(\alpha), D_2(\alpha) >0$ in the chosen units system and a distance $L>1$ large enough.
+Despite being a remarkable result of quantum field theory, the theoretical work of Casimir and Polder is not mathematically rigorous, mainly because they calculated only the first terms of the perturbative expansions of the interaction energy.
 Aim of the present work is to give a rigorous mathematical proof, with precise estimates, of the calculation of the interaction energy for the case of the atom plus the wall.

 The quantum nature of the van der Waals forces was first studied by London \cite{london}.
-The first mathematical rigorous result is due to Lieb and Thirring in \cite{LT}, were they derived an upper bound for the interaction energy between molecules, giving the universal $L^{-6}$ decay.
-The analysis was completed in \cite{anasigal} for the case of several atoms, deriving the correct leading order expression.
+The first mathematical rigorous result is due to Lieb and Thirring in \cite{LT}, where they derived an upper bound for the interaction energy between molecules, obtaining the universal $L^{-6}$ decay.
+The analysis was completed in \cite{anasigal} for the case of several atoms, where the correct leading order expression was derived.
 The literature about van der Waals interaction is extensive and includes results about further order expansions \cite{axilrod} and about interactions between various types of interfaces \cite{sernelius}.